llillak/3D-CHALLENGE/README.md

 # 3D-CHALLENGE
-It's my challenge to making random 3d project
+It's my challenge to makE random 3d project

 ## the idea of the challenge